27 March 2024

 Winnie Dunn releases debut novel

 Sweatshop writer, editor and general manager Winnie Dunn, has released her debut novel, Dirt Poor Islanders, published by Hachette Australia.
-It is the first novel to be written by a Tongan-Australian.
+It is the first novel to be written by an Australian author of Tongan heritage.

-This is another significant milestone for Sweatshop writers in general, as Dirt Poor Islanders follows the critically-acclaimed debuts of Funny Ethnics by Shirley Le and Songs for the Dead and the Living by Sara M. Saleh.
+Winnie Dunn's new novel is another significant milestone for the writers of Sweatshop, as Dirt Poor Islanders follows the critically acclaimed debut works of fiction, Funny Ethnics by Shirley Le and Songs for the Dead and the Living by Sara M. Saleh.